 - The Phase I maintenance inspection has identified that the septic system is at risk of future malfunction or failure, or

-- The Phase I inspection detected a malfunction or failure, but did not reveal the reason (e.g., location or nature) of malfunction or failure.
+- The Phase I inspection detected a malfunction or failure but did not reveal the reason (e.g., location or nature) for the malfunction or failure.

-For sewage systems utilizing tertiary treatment units, Phase II inspections may also include a review of:
+For sewage systems utilizing tertiary treatment units, Phase II inspections may also include a review of the following:

 - The test results of a new round of effluent sampling (if otherwise required by the Building Code, or by an authorization issued by the BMEC); and